KRFOSS/kali-docs/usb/vmware-usb-boot-in-vm/index.md

 ### Final option

-If neither of the above worked to fix you booting directly into Kali, but you _can_ boot as seen by troubleshooting EFI, you can always use the boot manager to boot into Kali.
+If neither of the above worked to fix you booting directly into Kali, but you _can_ boot as seen by troubleshooting EFI, you can always use the boot manager to boot into Kali Linux.
 Access the Boot Manager by clicking on "Virtual Machine" on the Apple window bar at the top, and then click "Power on to firmware".
 Select the option "EFI USB Device" and hit enter.

 ![usb-boot-vm-19](usb-boot-vm-19.png)